christophihl/startupengineer/content/_repos/dat_sci_3/14_rep_shiny.md

 *Step 4: Wrangle and plot data in a new section*

 Take a look at the `germany_sf` object.
 It has already all the information to plot the map.
 But we still need the revenue information aggregated per state so that we can see the information as we hover over a state.
 We just need to group and summarize the bike data, join it with the geographic data and create labels for the hover texts.
 The wrangled data can then be plotted with the `plot_ly()` function.
 In the arguments of `plot_ly()` we use the `~` to specify which column to use.
-Plotly can use Brewer color paletes for the color schemes (e.g. "Blues").
+Plotly can use Brewer color palettes for the color schemes (e.g. "Blues").

 ````r
 Column {data-width=1000}